schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/database-support.md

 If your Microsoft SQL Server instance is set up with instance names, named pipes, or Windows authentication, you will need to use a database connection URL.
 See the [documentation for the Microsoft JDBC Driver for SQL Server](https://docs.microsoft.com/sql/connect/jdbc/connecting-to-sql-server-with-the-jdbc-driver) for details.
 If you are using the URL version of the command-line, it may be a good idea to include the database name as one of the connection URL property (`databaseName`).

 Typical command-line arguments for connecting to SQL Server with Windows authentication will look like:

 ```
 --server=sqlserver \
---url=<url> \
+--url=jdbc:sqlserver://db.example.com:1433;databaseName=master;encrypt=false \
 --schemas=schemacrawler.dbo \
 --user= \
 --password= \